maveno-de/forks_node/README.md

 Complying to this requirement the created vault files may be stored in lesser secure places or even publicly, e.g. github repository, without worrying about the contained mnemonics to be compromised.

-Store the vault password in a .yml file in a file in a subdirectory of this with path: files/credentials/\<Vendor\>.yml. \<Vendor\> needs to match the string stored in configuration variable mavenoVendorIdentifier.
+Store the vault password in a .yml file in a file in a subdirectory of this with path: files/credentials/\<Vendor\>.yml. \<Vendor\> needs to match the string stored in configuration variable forksVendorIdentifier.
 The data contained in the file needs to include this structure:

 ```yaml
 vault: